larsks/documentation/configuration/wireless/headless.md

 More information on the `wpa_supplicant.conf` file can be found [here](wireless-cli.md).

+**NOTE**: If you boot your Raspberry Pi without configuring the `country` setting in `wpa_supplicant.conf`, your WiFi may be persistently disabled.
+In this case, you will need to re-write the sdcard with a fresh image and include a properly configured `/boot/wpa_supplicant.conf`.

 ## Enabling SSH

 SSH can be enabled by placing a file called `ssh` in to the boot folder.
 This flags the Pi to enable the SSH system on the next boot.